Lemaaaaaaa/Lemaaaaaaa/README.md

 Passionate about BIM automation, structural analysis, and workflow optimization.
-I develop custom Revit tools and Dynamo scripts for design-to-analysis workflows.

 🔧 Currently working on: Integrating Dynamo into Autodesk Robot Structural Analysis